atom/flight-manual.atom.io/content/getting-started/sections/atom-basics.md

 Atom doesn't just work with single files though; you will most likely spend most of your time working on projects with multiple files.
 To open a directory, choose the menu item <span class="platform-mac">*File > Open*</span><span class="platform-windows platform-linux">*File > Open Folder*</span> and select a directory from the dialog.
 You can also add more than one directory to your current Atom window, by choosing *File > Add Project Folder* from the menu bar or pressing <kbd class="platform-mac">Cmd+Shift+O</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+A</kbd>.

 You can open any number of directories from the command line by passing their paths to the `atom` command line tool.
-For example, you could run the command `atom ./hopes ./dreams` to open both the `hopes` and the `dreams` directories at the same time.
+For example, you could run the command `atom ./hopes ./dreams` to open both the `hopes` and the `dreams` directories at the same time in a new Atom window.
+Just as with files, you can use `--add` to add directories to an already-open Atom window instead: `atom --add ./fears`.

 When you open Atom with one or more directories, you will automatically get a Tree View on the side of your window.